JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-In this case, we have three options as said in the description of exercises.
-If the size of the third dimension is
+In this case, we have three options, as said in the description of exercises.
+If the size of the third dimension is:

 - `1` we use the `dropdims` function to drop the third dimension and recursively call the `image` function.
 - `2` we firstly use the `PermutedDimsArray` if `flip` is true and then the `eachslice` function to split the input array along the third dimension to get the matrices representing red/green/blue channels.
 Then we can use broadcasting to create the array of RGB points from these three matrices.